 \[ f'(\xi) = \frac{f(b) - f(a)}{b - a} \]

 Proof.
-To prove this theorem, we construct an auxiliary function \(F(x)\) that allows us to apply Rolle's Theorem.
+To prove this theorem, we construct an auxiliary function \(F(x)\) that will allow us to apply Rolle's Theorem.
 We define:

 \[ F(x) = f(x) - \left[f(a) + (x-a)\frac{f(b)-f(a)}{b-a}\right] \]